upanshu1310/ast1080-H1-analysis-tool/README.md

 rtl-sdr based 21 cm hydrogen line recording and analysis GUI tool.
 Required Anaconda/Miniconda installed.

+The csv files ground.csv, sky.csv, source.csv, gui_record.csv, gui_save.csv and gui_vel.csv are test files for checking the functioning of the code.

-Download the files to your local computer.
+Download all the files to your local computer.

 Install Anaconda / miniconda